On periodic orbits in cotangent bundles of non-compact manifolds: Estimates

 we see that $\sup_{s\in\mS^1}d_M(c_0(s),c_1(s))\leq 2\rho$.
 Recall that we assumed $\rho\leq \frac{\rho_\nu}{2}$.
 Hence for all $s\in\mS^1$, we have $c_1(s)\in B_{\rho_\nu}(q)$ and therefore $V(c_1(s))\leq-\frac{\nu}{2}$, by Lemma \ref{lem:modifyN}.
 We use this to estimate the second term of

 Let us now concentrate on the first term.
-We construct the geodesic from $c_0$ to $c_1$ in the loop space, namely

-This can also be seen as a singular surface in $M$, cf.~\cite{Klingenberg_Riemannian}.
+We construct the geodesic from $c_0$ to $c_1$ in the loop space, namely $c_t(s)=\exp_{c_0}(t\xi(s)).$ This can also be seen as a singular surface in $M$, cf.~\cite{Klingenberg_Riemannian}.
 Now we apply Taylor's formula with remainder to $t\mapsto \cE(c_t)$.
 There exists a $0\leq \tilde t\leq 1$ such that

-It is obvious that $\cE(c_0)=0$, since $c_0$ is a constant loop.
+The first term $\cE(c_0)=0$, since $c_0$ is a constant loop.
 Because $t\mapsto c_t$ is a geodesic $\frac{d}{dt}\bigr|_{t=0}\cE(c_t)=0$.
 The second order neighborhood of a closed geodesic is well studied~\cite[Lemma 2.5.1]{Klingenberg_Riemannian}.
 We see that $c_0$ is a (constant) closed geodesic, therefore

 The curvature term in the second variation vanishes at $t=0$, because $c_0$ is a constant loop.
 The third derivative of the energy functional can be bounded in terms of the curvature tensor and its first covariant derivative times a third power of $\Vert\xi\Vert_\perp$.
 By the assumption of bounded geometry, we can therefore uniformly bound $\cE(c_1)$.
 The main point is that for $\rho$ sufficiently small, $\cE(c_1)\geq C \rho^2$, for some constant $C>0$.
 We now can estimate $\A$ on $B$.